WallStreetAnalytics/wallstreetanalytics/SECURITY.md

 # Security Policy

-NOTE: Currently, this policy is more for the developers rather the end users.
-This will however change when there is a MVP and the application is available to users.
+NOTE: This policy is more developer focused than end-user focused.
+This will change when there is a MVP and the application is available to users.

-If you are going to contribute to this project, please take some time out to read through this.
-Follow the set rules and NO exceptions.
+Before contributing to this project please take some time to read through this.
+Coordination with the Security team is important to keeping our data and our users safe.

-We focus on the following principles:
+## Reporting a Vulnerability

+To report a vulnerability, message @JackDawsen in the Discord for further instructions regarding secure communications about the vulnerability.

+Generally we follow the Google Project Zero reporting and disclosure timeline.
+Vulnerability reporters can choose to claim credit for their findings and we will attach their name as appropriate.

+## Security Update Policy

+SECURITY.md will be the primary document for security policy and it will be updated as necessary.
+Because the project is in its early design stages we aren't implementing security measures now.
+Instead we're documenting security requirements so that they can be implemented as the project gets off the ground.

+## Secure Code Standards

+This will be addressed as platforms, languages, and frameworks are decided.
+As development starts we consider the following general principles important:

 1. Validate input.
 2. Keep it simple.